5/7/2025

 Dr. Ron Kurtz

 I mean, again, I think that adjustability affords benefits for all types of IOLs.
-And my view, and I think I've said this before, is that I think that the precision and customization that adjustability enables is something that will become if not a requirement, a very strong preference for any time in the premium space where patients have the ability to upgrade for technology.
-So in that context, and as we've already kind of done with LAL Plus and some of our expansions into the different power ranges, we're developing a family of lenses.
-And where that takes us is gonna be guided by surgeon input and financial opportunity.
-Certainly, multifocals have a strong place in the market and accommodating IOLs have a strong interest in the market.
-And I think we've seen other efforts towards accommodating IOLs recognize that in order to have a practical accommodating IOL, you likely need to have a adjustable IOL first.
-So I would, we have a long runway of product pipeline activity for this technology.
-I'm certainly beyond my career.
-And I think that all the things that you mentioned are certainly possible.
+And my view, and I think I've said this before, is that I think that the precision and customization that adjustability enables is something that will become a, if not a requirement, a very strong preference for, you know, any time in the premium space where patients have the ability to upgrade for technology.
+So, you know, in that context, you know, and as we've already kind of done with LAL Plus and some of our expansions into the different power ranges, you know, we're developing a family of lenses. and where that takes us, you know, is going to be guided by surgeon input and financial opportunity.
+Certainly, you know, multifocals have a strong place in the market, and accommodating IOLs have a strong interest in the market.
+And, you know, I think we've seen other efforts of towards accommodating IOLs, recognize that in order to have a practical accommodating IOL, you likely need to have a adjustable IOL first.
+So, I would, you know, we have a long runway of product pipeline activity for this technology, I'm certainly beyond my career, and I think that all the things that you mentioned are certainly possible.

 speaker